Iterative Interpolation Schedules for Quantum Approximate Optimization Algorithm: Additional results on scaling of QAOA depth sufficient to solve SK model exactly

 \section{Additional results on scaling of QAOA depth sufficient to solve SK model exactly}

 In the main text, we presented the scaling of QAOA circuit depth required to reach a $25\%$ overlap with the ground state for the SK model.
 Here, we extend our analysis to different overlap thresholds to provide a more comprehensive picture of how QAOA performance scales with problem size.
 Figure~\ref{fig:sk_scaling_all_overlaps} shows the circuit depth required to achieve overlaps of 25\%, 30\%, 35\%, 40\%, 45\%, and 50\% with the exact ground state as a function of system size $N$.
-As expected, higher overlap requirements necessitate deeper circuits, with the 50\% overlap requirement showing the steepest growth.
+The errors bars correspond to $5 \%$ of points on either side of the median.
+As expected, higher overlap requirements necessitate deeper circuits, with the 50\% overlap requirement leading to highest $p$ values.

 It is important to note that not all instances were able to reach the target overlaps within our constraint.
 The convergence criteria is getting to the desired overlap within a predefined limit on the number of evaluations (40000) or a maximum depth of $p_{max} = 2000$.
 For any given value of $N$, there are sets of couplings $J_{ij}$ which lead to much harder instances that require significantly deeper circuits to solve.